 FIELD NOTE: Something I thought about when in Twentynine Palms a year ago.
-Murals along the roadside, and those next to empty parcels with clear slight lines, shows how the brash horizontal image under a big sky is the fixed form of the desert.
-That’s a clear distinction to the painted walls in packed urban vertical space.
-Emptiness becomes monumental negative space that frames an image.
+Murals along the roadside next to empty parcels with clear slight lines shows how brash horizontal image under a big sky is the fixed form of the desert.
+That’s a clear distinction from the painted walls in the vertical urban space.
+In the desert, monumental emptiness frames the mural's image.

 Dabs Myla brief January 2014 appearance in the 18b with All Chrome, YoungTrav, and MDPESQ.

 Same wall above just a few weeks later.